REST Consumers

 Scaling REST Consumers

 The next most common limiting factor in performance is the REST consumer application itself.
 Often these applications can be horizontally scaled to allow for more parallel processing of incoming messages.
-The Solace PubSub+ event broker supports this by allowing REST Delivery Points to contain many REST consumers.
-As shown in the following figure, message delivery is then shared across REST consumers.
+The PubSub+ event broker supports this by allowing RDPs to contain many REST consumers.
+As shown in the following diagram, message delivery is then shared across REST consumers.

 Dynamic Routing of Message Content by REST Consumers

-Often REST consumer applications are configured to listen for incoming traffic on a low number of input ports.
+REST consumer applications are often configured to listen for incoming traffic on a low number of input ports.
 Incoming HTTP traffic is routed to the correct internal service based on the HTTP POST request target or URI associated with the message.
-As shown in the following figure, this is the most common use case for multiple queue bindings within a REST Delivery Point.
+As shown in the following figure, this is the most common use case for multiple queue bindings within an RDP.

 This is a common integration pattern and, as shown later, is often used in DataPower integration.